Emmunaf/ColabHelper/README.md

 from ColabHelper.colabhelper import ColabHelper
 ```

-## Tensorboard easy backup/restore to/from Google Drive
+## :floppy_disk: Tensorboard easy backup/restore to/from Google Drive
 To make a backup you can use the following snippet:
 ```python
 ch = ColabHelper(backup_folder="/content/drive/My Drive/MyProjectFolder/")